 3.Double-check patient information: Verify and regularly update patient demographics and insurance details to prevent errors in billing due to outdated or incorrect information.

-4. Stay informed about coding changes: Keep abreast of changes in coding systems, such as CPT, ICD-10, and HCPCS, to ensure accurate coding and billing practices.
+4. Stay informed about coding changes: Stay up to date on changes in coding systems, such as CPT, ICD-10, and HCPCS, to ensure accurate coding and billing practices.

 5. Conduct regular internal audits: Perform routine audits of billing processes to identify and address any discrepancies or areas for improvement.
 Regular internal checks help catch errors before they become significant issues.